github/docs/content/actions/learn-github-actions/managing-complex-workflows.md

 ## Overview

-This article describes some of the advanced features of {% data variables.product.prodname_actions %} that help you work create more complex workflows.
+This article describes some of the advanced features of {% data variables.product.prodname_actions %} that help you create more complex workflows.

 ## Storing secrets